JorianWoltjer/AutoCaptions/README.md

 pip install -r requirements.txt
 ```

+> **Warning**: The installation is not thoroughly tested, so let me know if any problems arise by creating an [Issue](https://github.com/JorianWoltjer/transcribe-to-premiere/issues) for example.

 ### Torch

 Make sure to install the GPU enabled version of `torch` to make Whisper faster: